Efficient Bernoulli factory MCMC for intractable posteriors: Portkey Barker's method

 \section{Portkey Barker's method}

 The main source of inefficiency in implementing Barker's method via Bernoulli factories is the inefficiency of the two-coin algorithm.
 Motivated by this, we introduce a new family of acceptance probabilities and provide an efficient Bernoulli factory for members of this family.
+For a proposal density $q(x,y)$, consider accepting a proposed value $y$ with probability,